INSPIRE-MIF/technical-guidelines/README.md

 ## Status

-The INSPIRE TGs will be converted from the [current pdf format](https://inspire.ec.europa.eu/Technical-guidelines3) to the markdown format and published in this repository.
+The INSPIRE TGs will be converted from the [current pdf format](https://inspire.ec.europa.eu/Technical-guidelines3) to the Markdown or AsciiDoc format and published in this repository.
 The first TG will be available here soon.

 ## Governance and release process